carpentries/carpentries.org-archive/pages/coc-ctte.md

 We do this by conducting meetings where we review current CoC issues.
 If a CoC violation is reported to us, we process that by following the Enforcement Manual.

 _Our Structure:_
-We have meetings as needed, and we have a private email list where code of conduct issues are discussed.
+We have meetings as needed, and we have a private email list where Code of Conduct issues are discussed.
 We also have a private GitHub repo for internal discussion and organisation.

 _Our Leadership:_
 The structure of the committee is such that a community member is the Chair of the Committee.
 In addition, a  staff member of The Carpentries is part of the committee as a staff liaison, and a member of the Executive Council (EC) is part of the committee as an EC liaison.